Projective structures, neighborhoods of rational curves and Painlev'e equations: Classification of neighborhoods of rational curves

 \section{Classification of neighborhoods of rational curves}

 Let $\mathbb P^1\hookrightarrow S$ be an embedding of $\mathbb P^1$ into a smooth complex surface and let $C$ be its image.
 The self-intersection of $C$ is also the degree of the normal bundle of the curve $C\cdot C=\deg(N_C)$.
-When $C\cdot C< 0$, it follows from famous work of Grauert \cite{Grauert} that the germ of neighborhood $(S,C)$ is linearizable, i.e. biholomorphically equivalent to $(N_C,0)$ where $0$ denotes the zero section.
+When $C\cdot C< 0$, it follows from famous work of Grauert \cite{Grauert} that the germ of neighborhood $(S,C)$ is linearizable, i.e. biholomorphically equivalent to $(N_C,0)$ where $0$ denotes the zero section in the total space of the normal bundle.
 Such neighborhood is called rigid since there is no non trivial deformation.
 When $C\cdot C=k\ge 0$, it follows from Kodaira \cite{Kodaira} that the deformation space of the curve $C$ in its neighborhood is smooth of dimension $k+1$.
-In particular, for $C\cdot C=0$, the neighborhood is a fibration by rational curves, which is thus trivial by Fisher-Grauert \cite{FischerGrauert}: the neighborhood is again linearizable (see also \cite{Savelev}), thus rigid.
+In particular, for $C\cdot C=0$, the neighborhood is a fibration by rational curves, which is thus trivial by Fisher-Grauert \cite{FischerGrauert}: the neighborhood is again linearizable (see also Savel'ev \cite{Savelev}), thus rigid.
 However, in the positive case $C\cdot C>0$, it is also well-known that we have huge moduli.
-The analytic classification (which is less known) is due to Mishustin\footnote{we thank S. Ivachkovitch for the reference} \cite{Mishustin} and in this section, we recall the case $C\cdot C=1$.
+The analytic classification is due to Mishustin \cite{Mishustin} but a formal version was already given by Hurtubise and Kamran in \cite{Hurtubise} one year before; in this section, we recall the case $C\cdot C=1$.

 Let us first decompose $C=V_0\cup V_\infty$ where $x_i:V_i\stackrel{\sim}{\to}\mathbb C$ are affine charts, $i=0,\infty$, with $x_0x_\infty=1$ on $V_0\cap V_\infty$.
 Then any germ of neighborhood $(S,C)$ can be decomposed as the union $U_0 \cup U_\infty$ of two trivial neighborhoods $U_i \simeq V_i \times \mathbb{D}_{\epsilon}$ with coordinates $(x_i,y_i)$ patched together by a holomorphic map